Lentils

 (0)

-Dal Chawal is a staple, comforting dish from the Indian subcontinent consisting of steamed rice (“chawal”) and cooked lentils (“dal”).
+Dal Chawal is a staple, comforting dish from the Indian subcontinent consisting of steamed rice (“Chawal”) and cooked lentils (“Dal”).
 Often described as a ultimate comfort food, it is a daily, nutritious, and budget-friendly meal popular across India and Pakistan.

 Go to the recipe

-Horse Gram Lentils Soup (Gahat)
+Horse Gram Lentils (Gahat)

 0